finbourne/lusid-sdk-csharp-preview/sdk/docs/WorkspaceApi.md

             try
             {
-                // [EARLY ACCESS] CreatePersonalItem: Create a new item in a personal workspace.
+                // [EXPERIMENTAL] CreatePersonalItem: Create a new item in a personal workspace.
                 WorkspaceItem result = apiInstance.CreatePersonalItem(workspaceName, workspaceItemCreationRequest);
                 Debug.WriteLine(result);
             }